College of Liberal Arts & Social Sciences > Academics > Islamic World Studies > Undergraduate > Islamic World Studies (BA) > College Core Requirements

 The student’s course of study in the College consists of three parts: Liberal Studies, the major field, and electives.
 Together these three parts contribute to the liberal education of the student which is the common purpose of all study in the College.
-By “liberal education” the College understands not only a deep and through knowledge of a particular area of study but a knowledge of the diverse areas of study represented by criticism, history, the arts, the behavioral and social sciences, philosophy, religious studies, the natural science, and mathematics.
+By “liberal education” the College understands not only a deep and thorough knowledge of a particular area of study but a knowledge of the diverse areas of study represented by criticism, history, the arts, the behavioral and social sciences, philosophy, religious studies, the natural science, and mathematics.

 The major field program generally is built upon a set of core courses and a specialized “concentration.”
 The number of courses required for a major varies by department.
 Most students go beyond the minimum requirements, electing additional courses which both broaden and deepen their understanding of their chosen discipline.

 Because no academic major program is built in isolation, students are required to pursue a number of electives of the student’s choice.
 The inherent flexibility of this curriculum demands that the student consult an academic advisor at each stage in the total program and at least once prior to each registration.
-Students will be prompted to visit the College Office for their official graduation check early in their senior year.

 All students in the College are required to declare a major field prior to beginning their junior year.
 The student will then be assigned a faculty advisor in the major field department or program and should make an appointment to see that advisor at his or her earliest convenience.

 Students must declare or change majors, minors, and concentrations, via Campus Connection.
-However, for the purpose of exploring the possibility of changing a major field, the student should consult an academic advisor in the the Office for Academic Advising Support.
+However, for the purpose of exploring the possibility of changing a major field, the student should consult an academic advisor in the Office for Academic Advising Support.

 All students will be required to demonstrate competence in a modern language (i.e., a language other than English) equivalent to the proficiency attained from one year of college-level language study.
 This Modern Language Requirement (MLR) may be demonstrated by:

 *Students are strongly encouraged to take the DePaul language placement exam even if they have met the MLR via study of a language in high school.
 This will ensure continuation of language study at the proper level.

-Students who complete an Inter-College Transfer (ICT) to the College will abide by this MLR in place on the effective date of the ICT, regardless of when they first matriculated at DePaul.
+Students who complete an Inter-College Transfer (ICT) to the College will abide by the MLR in place on the effective date of the ICT, regardless of when they first matriculated at DePaul.

-Students who have met the MLR and wish to pursue further work in the language may elect the “Modern Language Option” (MLO) of the Liberal Studies Program (see "Special Programs").
+Students who have met the MLR and wish to pursue further work in the language may elect the “Modern Language Option” (see below).

 A student who has been admitted to the College begins residency within the college as of the first day of classes of the term in which the student is registered.
 Students in residence, whether attending on a full-time or part-time basis, may not take courses away from DePaul University without the written permission of the college.
 Permission must be obtained in advance of registration to avoid loss of credit or residency in the college; see the LAS website for more information.

-Content displayed from College Core Requirements on DePaul University Catalog
+Content displayed from this DePaul University catalog page.